Disability Discrimination Overview

 Experienced Los Angeles Lawyers Advocating For Disability Rights

-Disabilities can be a challenging part of life—but they shouldn’t prevent anyone from doing a job for which they’re perfectly qualified and capable of doing.
+Disabilities can be a challenging part of life, but they shouldn’t prevent anyone from doing a job for which they’re perfectly qualified and capable of doing.
 It’s unfortunately all too common to find that an employer has discriminated against one or more employees on the basis of disability.
-When this happens, Kesluk, Silverstein, Jacob, & Morrison is here to help.
+When this happens, the disability discrimination lawyers in Los Angeles at Kesluk, Silverstein, Jacob, & Morrison are here to help.

 The Americans with Disabilities Act (ADA) requires covered entities, including private employers, to provide reasonable accommodations to the known physical or mental limitations of an otherwise qualified individual with a disability.
 This includes both applicants and employees unless such covered entity demonstrates the accommodation imposes an undue hardship.